SaiprasadKrishnamurthy/data-binding-utils/README.md

   ]
 }
 ```
-## What about equals an hashcode in Java POJOs?
+## What about equals and hashcode in Java POJOs?
 Equals and Hashcode are generated in POJOs based on what is defined in the `identifierFields` property in a definition.

 ## Are the AVRO schemas 'inlined'?